dgoffredo/mergelines/README.md

 Each input file first has empty lines removed from it; this runs in linear time.
 Each file is then checked to see whether it's sorted; this also runs in linear time.
 Finally, the sorted files are merged into the output; this also runs in linear time.
-Thus, the time complexity of the algorithm is linear.
+Thus, the time complexity of the algorithm is linear in the combined size of all of the input files.

 ### Ways to Improve the Current Implementation
 The linear space requirement of `mergelines` is unfortunate, and it means that: